 • clusters of small spot-like bumps

-You won’t feel it when the chigger latches on, and you probably won’t feel a thing when it bites.
+You will not feel it when a chigger latches on, and you probably will not feel anything when it bites.
 However, most people report symptoms within hours of the bite.

 Chigger bites are most common in places where clothing fits tightly.
 Most chigger bites occur around the ankles, waist, armpits, crotch, or behind the knees.